oamlnerds/oamlnerds.github.io/entertainment.md

 * Would you rather fly a kite or swing on a swing?
 * Would you rather only be able to walk on all fours or only be able to walk sideways like a crab?
 * Would you rather start a colony on another planet or be the leader of a small country on Earth?

+* * *

+### April's Reading List

+Every month we have a reading list.
+Check out these amazing books for April!

+OLIVIA RECOMENDS:

+* The Phantom tolbooth, for most ages
+* The Dragon Rider, ages 10 and up

+Ask Olivia About these books!

+ANGELA RECOMENDS:

+* Found, the missing, for ages 8 and up
+* Nathan Hales Hazardous tales for ages 8 and up